wahlp/goofybot/readme.md

-requires:
+development requires:
-- python >3.6
+- python >=3.9
-- linux/wsl (for ssl with planetscale)
+- linux/wsl for ssl with planetscale
 - gifsicle (optional, required only if locally running command `/meme gif`)

 `.env` requires secrets from: